531 PI

 "I'd like to thank my legal studies teacher, Mrs. Gower.
 It was her racist treatment of me and many other Pasifika students at Wavell High School back in 2004 that fueled the fire in me to become an educator."

-Back in New Zealand, he advocated for the recognition of the "cultural capital that our students have".
+In New Zealand, he advocated for recognising the "cultural capital that our students have".

 "One of the main rewarding parts of my job is seeing the students come into my class and then challenging their philosophy, challenging their thought processes, and then seeing them amplify their own voices.